lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 make BSP=BlackiceMxMinimal
 ```

-Note that the BSP used here is in the bsp directory in thec SaxonSoC directory.
-It is mainly created when genewrate your SoC, but you do have to set up include/soc.mk and include/default.mk.
+Note that the BSP used here is in the bsp directory in the SaxonSoC directory.
+Most of the BSP is created when generate your SoC, but you do have to set up include/soc.mk and include/default.ld.
 You can often copy these from another BSP that uses similar options.
 The soc.mk  specifies which Risc-V options you are using (compressed and/or multiply/divide hardware support).

 Note that there is a cross dependency between the hardware and software in that the BSP is not generated until you build the SoC, but you need the BSP to compile the software.
 This means that if you uses hexInit to load the software binary, you must first set it null,
 generate the SoC, then build the software with the BSP, and then set hexInit to the software binary and regenerate the SoC.